TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/the-things-stack.md

 - `log.level`: The minimum level log messages must have to be shown (default "info")

+## License

+{{% tts %}} requires a license key for production use.
+For development purposes, it will work for a limited time on `localhost` without a license key.

+- `license.file`: Location of the license file
+- `license.key`: Contents of the license key

+## Key Vault

+The key vault is used to store secrets, such as TLS certificates and the keys for encrypting LoRaWAN root keys in the database. {{% tts %}} supports keys stored in AWS Secrets Manager, or static configuration for development purposes.

+- `key-vault.provider`: Provider (static or aws)
+- `key-vault.static`: Static key encryption keys; values use hex encoding
+- `key-vault.aws.region`: AWS region
+- `key-vault.aws.secret-id-prefix`: Secret ID prefix

 ## TLS Options

 {{% tts %}} serves several endpoints using TLS.
 TLS certificates can come from different sources.